How Has Business Texting Evolved in 2026?

 - Tone preservation across languages

-According to International Business Communications, organizations utilizing advanced translation features report 67% faster project completion times for international teams and 48% higher satisfaction scores from non-native English speakers.
+According to International Business Communications, organizations utilizing advanced translation features in 2026 report 74% faster project completion times for international teams and 56% higher satisfaction scores from non-native English speakers, demonstrating the profound impact of seamless cross-language communication.

 The impact on global business has been profound: